The discovery of the skull of a 4-6 year old child has given the archaeologists of the Rising Star caves very interesting new information.

-Darryl de Ruiter, professor and chief of anthropology at Texas A&M University, briefly described the moment of the find, stating that: “There were no replicating parts when we reassembled the skull and many of the reassembled fragments, indicating that they all came from a single child ".
+Darryl de Ruiter, professor and chief of anthropology at Texas A&M University, briefly described the time of the find, stating that: "There were no replicating parts when we reassembled the skull and many of the reassembled fragments, indicating that they all came from a single child ".

 The skull found near Johannesburg is called "Leti", which in the Setswana tribal language means "the lost".

 Archaeologists managed to reconstruct much of the skull thanks to the presence of 28 different fragments and 6 teeth.
 The sheer amount of finds surprised the team of researchers, who usually can't find juvenile remains.

 In most cases, the bones of the little ones tend to be particularly fragile and uncover over time.
 Leti is a very rare specimen, which deserves to receive the right attention.

 Juliet Brophy, the researcher who conducted the study on the condition of Leti's skull and teeth, also agrees.

 "This is the first partial skull of a Homo Naledi baby yet recovered and this begins to give us an idea of all stages in the life of this extraordinary species."